teravoz/challenge/front-end/README.md

 - For each _free_ peer, a way to trigger a call;
 - [_bonus_]: use of Docker containers;

-**Extra points**
+**Super Extra Points**

-Suppose your call center operation is really bigger and there are hundreds of peers.
+Suppose your call center operation is really big and there are hundreds of peers.
 So, peer listing:
 - must be paginated, and by default sorted by _busy_ peers (appear on top of listing);
 - must have sorting by status and by last timestamp;
 - must be searchable by peer number;